River Oaks Shopping Center: Tenants

 Tenants include Barnes & Noble, Kroger Signature, Jos A. Bank, the River Oaks Theatre, and Starbucks.
+Previously the shopping center had two Starbucks locations, with one being referred to by a joke that Lewis Black made in 2002.
+That Starbucks closed in 2020.

 In 1987 Events, a gift store, opened.
 Events is in a 6000 sqft space.
 The founders, Jay Rosenstein and Raymond Barron, sold it to Regina Garcia in 2013.

 La Griglia Restaurant is in the center.
 In 2006 Mimi Swartz of National Geographic wrote that La Griglia is "the River Oaks lunch spot of choice."

 The section that was demolished in 2007 included a Black-eyed Pea, a Jamba Juice, a Jos.
 A. Bank, and a bakery.
 The Jamba Juice and Jos.
 A. Bank moved while the Black-eyed Pea and the bakery closed.

 In 2007 Boutique Em&Lee and the lingerie boutique La Mode moved within the shopping center.

 In 2010 Weingarten announced that a branch of the Américas restaurant by Michael Cordua will open in the center.

 As of 2010 Tony Mandola's Gulf Coast Kitchen had been located in the center for 20 years.
 At that time there were plans to move.

 In 2011 the record shop Allrecords was notified that the Luke's Locker wanted to expand, so Allrecords decided to move out of the center.
 It was there for 30 years.

 In 2013 Atrium Ready to Wear, a fashion designer clothing store, and Casa de Novia Bridal Couture, a bridal dress shop, moved into the center in a space below the Américas restaurant.
 The former moved into a 1000 sqft area while the letter moved into a 2600 sqft area; both are separated from one another by a low glass partition.
 The combined new space of the shops is 1000 sqft larger than the combined previous one.

 Marfreless Bar moved to a two-story area behind the River Oaks Theatre in 1976.
 In 2013 Marfreless announced it was closing.
 It was accessible through an unmarked door.
 The closure was scheduled for March 30, 2013.
 In June 2013 the bar announced it was going to reopen later that summer, with new management.

 The first J McLaughlin in Texas was scheduled to open at this center on July 19, 2013.

 A 12500 sqft Kelsey Seybold Clinic opened in 2021.